AviatrixSystems/Docs/HowTos/transit_gateway_external_device_bgp_over_lan_with_aws_meraki_workflow.rst

 In the second design pattern, AWS TGW is deployed for connecting to Spoke VPC and Aviatrix Multi-cloud transit is used to connect to Meraki vMX in the same Transit VPC.

-This Tech Note includes the following:
+This Tech Note consists of:

 #.
 Workflow on `launching Cisco Meraki vMX in AWS <>`_